Sci-Fi Places : draw inspiration from science to imagine extraordinary worlds.

 Note that the black planet is a young planet.
 Because its surface is smooth, and has not yet been impacted by falling meteorites causing craters.

-A piece of Science
+A little bit of Science

 A glass is a solid in which the atoms are not organized (amorphous).
 Their arrangement recalls that of atoms in a liquid which would have been quickly frozen (without order).
 On the contrary, in a crystal, the atoms are organized into strict repeating geometric structures.
 Each atom occupies a precise place in relation to its neighbors.